Regional Advisory Councils

 Member Relations Manager

 Tricia is Owner of Pick of the Crop Consulting Ltd..
-Having been on the advisory council previously, she is in her third year of her current term on the council and first as Chair.Adrianna Stange, CPHR Candidate
+Having been on the advisory council previously, she is in her fourth year of her current term on the council.

 Vancouver Island Advisory Council